CivicActions/guidebook/docs/03-policies/vacation-and-time-off.md

 If an employee remains absent for seven or more calendar days due to his or her own illness or injury, the employee must apply for short-term disability benefits through the state-provided plan or, if applicable, a company-provided plan, by contacting Sofia to initiate a disability claim.
 Absences covered by short-term disability, including pregnancy-related disabilities, are not eligible for paid time off under this policy.
 If the company becomes aware that an absence may qualify for short-term disability benefits, management or the People Ops Team will direct the employee to contact Guardian to apply for short-term disability benefits.

-For information or questions concerning this policy and the use of time off during otherwise unpaid leaves of absence or short-term disability the employee should contact **the PeopleOps Team** for assistance.
+For information or questions concerning this policy and the use of time off during otherwise unpaid leaves of absence or short-term disability the employee should contact Sofia for assistance.

-## Abuse of Time Off
+## Abuse of time off

 Abuse of time off, including as legally-mandated paid sick leave, may result in disciplinary action up to and including termination.
 Disciplinary action may be taken if a pattern of potential abuse of time off develops, if an employee is failing to attain necessary goals for his or her position, or if an excessive number of absences occur that are beyond the scope of any approved FMLA leave, approved disability leave, or leave provided as a reasonable accommodation.

-## State and Local Paid Sick Leave Laws
+## State and local paid sick leave laws

 To the extent state or local laws mandate paid sick leave, this policy is intended to ensure that eligible employees who work in those jurisdictions accrue and receive paid sick leave in accordance with those requirements.
 Bloom Works prohibits discrimination or retaliation against employees because of a request for time off for legally-protected paid sick leave purposes, or use of such time off.
 If you believe that you have been treated unfairly on account of your use of such time off, or request for such time off, please immediately report this concern to Sofia so that the matter may be reviewed and appropriate corrective action may be taken.